alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 ### example code

-Before you give example code, describe what it does or how to use it, for example: ‘Run the following code to…’
+Before you give example code, describe what it does or how to use it, for example: 'Run the following code to…'

 ### enable